roblebob/UltradianX/README.md

-# UltradianX - The Ultradian Explorer
+# UltradianX

-This app is aimed to serve as a tool, by which one can explore ones ___ultradian___ rhythm.
+The Ultradian eXplorer, an app aiming to serve as a tool, by which one can explore ones ___ultradian___ rhythm, usefully.

-The idea is to pursue a set of tasks, one wants develop,
+## Background

+The foundation is the belief that if one wants to gain certain skills, they have to be pursued daily, even if they are only touched.